2217936322/SystemToken/README.md

 ## System Requirements

-This code was tested on a Windows 10 x64 machine
-Must be run with UAC bypassed and Local Admin privileges
+This code was tested on a Windows 10 x64 machine.
+Must be run with UAC bypassed and Local Admin privileges.

 ## Usage